 Comment: Filippa K holds regular meetings with all production staff.
-Production staff is divided per product group and are all responsible for implementing the Code of Labour Practices.
-The one who is placing orders is also the one following up on corrective action plans.
-After a visit the buyer shares their experience on social compliance with the buyers team in a meetings and with notes and pictures.
+Production staff are divided per product group and are all responsible for implementing the Code of Labour Practices.
+The person placing orders is also responsible for following up on Corrective Action Plans (CAPs).
+After a visit the buyer shares their experience on social compliance with the buyer's team in a meeting and with notes and pictures.
+However, follow-up on CAPs and evaluation of suppliers is not actively shared among the difference buying teams.
 All buyers sit near each other in an open office, and often discuss ad-hoc issues that have arisen, and/or which supplier is most suited for new production.

-Additionally the server contains a start up kit with FWF tools and information, that is accessible for all staff.
+Additionally, the server contains a start-up kit with

-Recommendation: In order to to align sourcing decisions with CSR goals and objectives, it should be made clear in procedures how labour standards influence monitoring and sourcing decisions.
+Recommendation: In order to align sourcing decisions with CSR goals and objectives, it should be made clear in procedures how labour standards influence monitoring and sourcing decisions.
+Regular meetings on CAPs follow up would help buyers exchange the steps they take to follow up on more difficult CAP issues.